rptaylor/kapel/README.md

 ## Configuration
 - See [kube-prometheus-example.yaml](docs/kube-prometheus-example.yaml) for an example values file to use for installation of the Bitnami kube-prometheus Helm chart.
-- See [values.yaml](chart/values.yaml) for the configurable values of the KAPEL Helm chart.
+- See [values.yaml](chart/values.yaml) for the configurable values of the Kuantifier Helm chart.
-- See [KAPELConfig.py](python/KAPELConfig.py) for descriptions of the settings used in KAPEL.
+- See [KAPELConfig.py](python/KAPELConfig.py) for descriptions of the settings used in Kuantifier.

 ## Helm chart installation
-The KAPEL Helm chart is available from [this Helm repository](https://rptaylor.github.io/kapel/).

-See the [Helm Chart README](chart/README.md) for additional information.
+See the [Helm Chart README](chart/README.md) for details on installing the Helm chart.